Orange-OpenSource/ISWC-ReasoningCode/README.md

 ======

 This code implements a semantic-based approach to infer IoT dependencies between devices.
 It evaluates the performance of the two processes: Dependencies Inference and Entity resoultion.
-Furthermore, it present a comparison between SHACL and SWRL for dependencies inference.
+Furthermore, it presents a comparison between SHACL and SWRL for dependencies inference.
+## Build
+This project is build as any JAVA project (jdk 11), dependencies are managed by Maven.

 ## Evaluation Results
 [Numerical Evaluation results presented in the qualtitative evaluation ](https://github.com/Orange-OpenSource/ISWC-ReasoningCode/blob/master/EvaluationResults.xlsx)